NavenAllen/AWS-SAA-C03-Course/18-Hybrid-and-Migration/notes.md

 #### Picking the Modes

-Simple AD should be default
+Simple AD should be default - uses SAMBA - cannot connect with on-prem AD

 Microsoft AD is anything with Windows or if it needs a trust relationship with on-prem.
 This is not an emulation.
+Actual implmentation of Microsoft AD

 AD Connector - Use AWS services without storing any directory info in the cloud, it proxies to your on-prem directory.

 ### AWS DataSync